Fun Facts about Shark Teeth

 Dentistry for all ages at Your family Dentist in Red Deer

-The family dentists at Parkland Mall Dental Centre are experienced in working with children of all ages for detection and treatment of early dental issues.
+The family dentists at Parkland Mall Dental Centre work with children of all ages for detection and treatment of early dental issues.
 Our friendly team also engages the little ones in informative conversations about brushing, flossing, eating healthy and maintaining good oral hygiene.
 While we can address the ‘shark teeth’ condition for cases that need specific attention, we want all kids to have strong teeth and gums, just like the sharks!

 Entrust your child’s oral health in the hands of the pediatric dentists at Parkland Mall Dental Centre.
 Call us at 403-342-1118 or contact us online and book an appointment today.
 We welcome new dental patients of all ages.